 Anne worked in legal drafting and as a primary school teacher before joining the PEO in 2002.
-Anne has worked on many programs and parliamentary education resources, including Rotary Adventure in Citizenship, Parliament of Wizards and Parliament in Pictures.
-She loves engaging with students and teachers at Parliament House and across Australia, helping them to understand their connection to Parliament and the importance of getting involved in the political process.
-Anne enjoys the fun and momentum of working in the PEO and being in the 'thick of the action' at Parliament House, especially when important national issues are on the agenda.
+Anne has worked on many PEO programs and resources, and really enjoys this creative process.
+She also loves engaging with students and teachers at Parliament House and across Australia, helping them to understand their connection to Parliament, its role in our democracy and the importance of getting involved in many different ways.
+Anne thinks Parliament House is an exciting place to work, especially when important national issues are being debated and resolved.

 Since leaving the classroom in 2003, Andrew has been teaching, travelling and producing written and on-line resources for the PEO.
 Andrew has experience as a teacher of English, ESL, media and music and has used this experience when preparing and delivering programs and resources for the PEO.
 Some of Andrew’s favourite projects have involved developing interactives for the office’s website, travelling to universities and schools around Australia and writing scripts for classes to role-play.
 Andrew greatly enjoys the ongoing challenge of finding new ways to help students to connect with the Parliament.